 Local business owners are searching for “SEO City Name” and “City Name SEO” more often than you’d think.
 Just crack open SEMrush and have a look.
 It’s a no-brainer.

-And you can do exactly the same thing.
 Just do your research and select an area local to you with a decent amount of search volume.
 Target it with all of your effort.

 “SEO Liverpool” is showing an estimated monthly search volume of 1,000 in the UK with an estimated CPC of $12.52 which shows tremendous opportunity.
 It was in the region of 700 back when I worked at that marketing agency, so the opportunity has grown.